Galapagos Islands Vacations: everything you should know before booking

 ISABELA ISLAND

-Isabella Island is the biggest island of the Galapagos in extension but although the village is very tiny and laid back and with only 3000 souls.
+Isabella Island is the largest island of the Galapagos in terms of area, but although the village is very tiny and laid back, it has only 3000 souls.

-What makes it so attractive is its peculiar geological formation as it is made of 5 vulcanoes among which some are active including Volcano Sierra Negra, which makes a great hiking tour with stunning views from the top.
+What makes it so attractive is its peculiar geological formation, as it is made of 5 volcanoes, among which some are active, including Volcano Sierra Negra, which makes a great hiking tour with stunning views from the top.

-If you wish to get more in details on what to do where to stay and eat on Isabela Island, you should check out this post.
+If you wish to get more details on what to do, where to stay, and eat on Isabela Island, you should check out my detailed guide to Isabela Island.

 FREE TRIPS (DIY) ON ISABELA ISLANDS